msjithin/fastapi_project/README.md

 This is my first FastAPI app.
 This will be a place to try out ideas and experiment.
 This app is in a docker container.
 The docker image creation and running scripts are in `run_docker.sh`.

 The app hold data in a sqlite database.
 Currently there are 2 tables `Users` and `Items`.
-There are ont-to-many relationship between User-Items.
+There are one-to-many relationship between Users-Items.
 This api is used to create, read, update, and delete users and items.

 To run the app execute locally.
 ```bash